Attractions and Shore Excursions

 HISTORIC FALMOUTH BY TROLLEY

-The sixty minute tour will take you from the Port of Falmouth, through the town, pass the old Phoenix Foundry/Dome along Tharpe Street; so named after the young prolific planter who owned significant properties in Trelawny such as the famous...
+The sixty minute tour will pick you up from the Port of Falmouth by Trolley, then travel through the historic town pass the old Phoenix Foundry/Dome along Tharpe Street; so named after the young prolific planter who owned significant properties in Trelawny such as the famous...

 Find out more